margual56/connect4/README.md

 Said server is independent from the clients, meaning that it could theoretically be deployed with a simple scripts that creates a new server when it receives a request.

+## Releases
+I have cross-compiled the game for windows, linux gnu and linux musl.
+Go to [the releases page](https://github.com/margual56/tic-tac-toe/releases) and download the one you want to use!

 ## Instructions
 1. Run the server:
   - Run `./tic-tac-toe --server true`